 Intensive Outpatient Program for Adolescents

-Our intensive outpatient program for adolescents is for patients ages 13-17 who need more support than traditional once-a-week outpatient therapy can provide.
+Our adolescent IOP is a comprehensive, DBT-based intensive outpatient program for adolescents ages 13-17 who need more support than traditional once-a-week outpatient therapy can provide.
 Our mission is to inspire a pathway to wellness by teaching healthy coping skills, exploring identity, and building community through diverse, fun, and engaging programming in an open and accepting space.

 What is an intensive outpatient program?

 An intensive outpatient program (IOP) provides a higher level of care than traditional once-a-week individual therapy but is less intensive than inpatient hospitalization.
-Our program includes 3 hours of group therapy 3 days a week, with additional individual and family therapy, psychiatry services, and parent support.
+Our program includes 3 hours of group therapy, 3 days per week, in addition to individual therapy, psychiatry services, and parent groups.
 The program curriculum runs on a 12-week cycle.

 Our team includes experienced psychiatrists, therapists, social workers, and care coordinators.
-Group therapy topics include dialectical behavioral therapy (DBT), cognitive behavioral therapy (CBT), mindfulness, executive function, connection to nature, relationships, nutrition, and more.
+Group therapy topics include emotion regulation, interpersonal effectiveness, distress tolerance, mindfulness, connection to nature, executive skills coaching, and nutrition.

 Who is eligible for the adolescent IOP?